Valvas/Unknown/api/account/subscription.md

   Return :

-    - callback : return a JSON object with the content of the file in case of success.
-In case of error return 'undefined'.
+    - object : a JSON object with all counties from the given country as parameter.
+    - 'false' : returned in case of error or missing data, a second parameter is also returned and contains the error message.

   Description :